 Heroes never die — and that’s why we’re getting Overwatch 2.
-Last week at BlizzCon, the annual Blizzard convention in Anaheim, California, the Irvine-based publisher and studio announced (among other things) Overwatch 2, a full-fledged sequel to its smash hit 2016 online shooter, Overwatch.
+In November 2019, video game developer Blizzard announced (among other things) Overwatch 2, a fully-fledged sequel to its 2016 smash-hit, the hero-based online shooter called Overwatch.

 What platforms will Overwatch 2 be playable?